charleyglynn/Extruded-buildings-SLD/README.md

 ![Example](https://raw.githubusercontent.com/charleyglynn/Extruded-buildings-SLD/master/extruded-buildings.png)

 It is also possible to use a value from the attribution of your data which you may want to do in order to extrude each building with its unique height value.
-To do this, replace literal tags with PropertyName tags and include the relevant field name from your datas attribute table.
+To do this, replace the literal tags with PropertyName tags and include the relevant field name from your data's attribute table.

 ======================